Durgesh4993/Durgesh4993/README.md

 <img align="right" width="400px" src="https://github.com/user-attachments/assets/47be1868-53f0-4acd-b87a-a332624462ce">

+## About Me:
-- I am a final year student of B.Tech (CSE) at SR institute of Management and Technology...
+- Final Year Student of B.Tech (CSE) at SR Institute of Management & Technology..
--   As a Girlscript Summer of Code contributor, i have worked on impactful open-source projects, gained hands-on coding experience, and collaborate with experienced mentors to enhance your skills and contribute to the tech community.
--   As a Social Media Manager for Winter of Blockchain, I create and oversee content, engage with the community, and develop strategies to boost brand presence.
-Key tasks include managing posts, responding to inquiries, and analyzing performance metrics to drive engagement and growth.
+- Currently Working as a Program Manager at Winter of Blockchain..
+- Managing Director at Chrome Gaming organization..
+- Additionally i am city lead of Lucknow & Google Arcade Facilitator..
+- Professionally, I am a Software Engineer and Open Source Contributor..
+- As a Open Source Contributor currently i am contributing in Code for GovTech..
+- And Ex-Contributor at XWiki, The Tor Project and Omega Up Organization..

 </br>